Objectives of the service

 Users and their needs

-A variation of the service is beneficial also to Construction companies.
+A variation of the service is beneficial also to construction companies.

 Service/ system concept

-Getting the data requires only three steps:
+Getting the data will require only three steps:

-- Select the site on the map,
+Select the site on the map,

-- Choose the desired data type,
+Choose the desired data,

-The step 2. of the service providing climate data for energy auditing can be seen in the picture here below.
+Step 2. of the service providing climate data for energy auditing can be seen in the picture here below.

 Space Added Value